Sebastian-Fitzner/grunt-data-separator/README.md

 A string value which needs a path and filename (eg. in tmp/styles.icons.css).

 ### Usage Examples
 In this example, the default options are used to get two files which are generated to the specific folder.
-So if the `testing` file has the content
+So if the `source.css` file has the content

 ```css
 a.top {